spencerdavidii/SQL-Injection-Lab/README.md

 My first step was inserting "=" command in the finder tool.
 This command allowed me to see changes in input values passed to the web application logs.

-I analyzed the input values "id=2&Submit=Submit and "id=%27&Submit=Submit" displayed two different requests."In the input value "id=%27&Submit=Submit"; 27% represents a URL-encoded single quote ('), a known SQL Injection attack indicator.If an attacker modifies the input value to compare a normal request (id=2) with a malicious request (id=%27),this can signal tampering.
+I analyzed the input values "id=2&Submit=Submit and "id=%27&Submit=Submit" displayed two different requests."
+In the input value "id=%27&Submit=Submit"; 27% represents a URL-encoded single quote ('), a known SQL Injection attack indicator.
+If an attacker modifies the input value to compare a normal request (id=2) with a malicious request (id=%27),this can signal tampering.
 Since = is used for comparisons in SQL queries, malicious values (%27, ' OR 1=1 --) can break or manipulate SQL logic.
 After using log analysis, I came to the conclusion this SQL injection sttack began March 01,2022:08:35:14

 ![SQL Injection finder highlighted ](https://github.com/user-attachments/assets/08c305b8-4a4e-4b34-86ce-b705bce1fe4b)